vivianeko-unity/Shader-Prewarming/README.md

 4. **Runtime Pre-compilation**:
    - ShaderPreCompiler loads and warms up variants at startup

+## Notes
+- Example ShadersLog file should not be used, instead follow the Maintenance phase steps to updated with correct information from the project

 ## Debug Options
 - DEBUG_SHADER_VARIANTS - Enables logging of shader compilations during runtime
 - DEBUG_SHADER_PRECOMPILER - Disables prewarming to identify currently needed variants